 Entrepreneurs need passion and dedication.
 They also need business knowledge and skills to successfully scale their business.
 An EMBA program is ideal for entrepreneurs who want to gain a strong foundation in business, but can’t take time off for a full-time MBA program.
 In an EMBA program, founders can immediately apply what they learn in school to their startup.
 They also can benefit from faculty expertise and connect with classmates who work in a diversity of industries.

-Although Wharton does not offer an EMBA in Entrepreneurship, Wharton’s EMBA program in Philadelphia and San Francisco provides ample opportunities to learn about entrepreneurship and innovation.
+Although Wharton does not offer an EMBA in Entrepreneurship, the Wharton EMBA Philadelphia, San Francisco, and Global cohort provide ample opportunities to learn about entrepreneurship and innovation.
 Whether you’re looking to innovate within a corporate environment, build out your business plan, or scale your startup, you’ll find the knowledge, connections, and resources at Wharton to make it happen.

 Entrepreneurship & Innovation Courses & Curriculum